t-gebauer/vscode-code-strider/README.md

 ## Contributions

-This extension contributes the languages `Fennel` and `Nix`.
+This extension contributes the language `Nix`.
 These are only partial definitions.
 Basically only mapping their respective file suffixes to a language identifier.
-This allows consistent detection of all supported languages.
+This allows consistent detection of all supported languages independent of any other extensions.

 ### Custom commands